 - Tip in the ground meat, chopped chorizo, cayenne pepper, and smoked paprika.
 Cook over moderately high heat until the meat browns and cooks through safely.

 - At the same time in a separate pan, cook the chopped tomatoes and dried oregano until the tomatoes break down.
 Use a potato masher if it helps.
 Stir through the tomato concentrate and remove from the heat.

 - Add three tablespoons of the cooked tomato mixture – along with a handful of grated Cheddar - into the mince mixture and stir well to combine.
 Set aside.
-Set the remaining tomato sauce aside too while you continue with the cabbage.
+Set the remaining tomato sauce aside, too, while you continue with the cabbage.

 - For the cabbage, use the 8 largest leaves (preferably from the inner part of a Savoy cabbage) and use a sharp knife to remove the hard, white part by making a V-shaped incision, as pictured.
 This will assist in folding the leaves later.

-- Carefully remove the leaves using tongs and set aside on a tray lined with parchment paper to drain excess water.
+- Carefully remove the leaves using tongs and set them aside on a tray lined with parchment paper to drain excess water.
 Pat them dry if needed.

-- Take one cooked cabbage leaf at a time and spoon the mince mixture into the center.
+- Take one cooked cabbage leaf at a time and spoon the minced mixture into the center.
 Fold the leaf up into a little roll and place it folded side down into the casserole.
 Repeat the process with the remaining mince and 7 leaves.